-FPT Corporation is the largest information technology service company in Vietnam with its core business focusing on the provision of information and communication technology related services.
-It also provides broadband internet services and operates the country's largest private education institution.
+FPT Corporation is the largest information technology service company in Vietnam.
+It also provides fibre broadband and data centre services.
+Its education division has over 100,000 students enrolled in its private schools, colleges and university.
 UEM first invested in 2019.